b3nn0/ogn2dump1090/README.md

 Afterwards, you can simply run `./ogn2dump1090.py` and should be fine.
 This requires an already running dump1090-mutability or dump1090-fa instance with the --net argument.

-## Automatic Setup
+## Half-Automatic Setup
-This repository contains a simple setup script to install everything that's needed (including the latest dump1090-fa version) on a Pi3B or Pi4B with a fresh RasPiOS installed.
+This repository contains a simple half-automatic setup script to install everything that's needed (including the latest dump1090-fa version) on a Pi3B or Pi4B with a fresh RasPiOS installed.
 It requires basic RasPiOS knowledge (i.e. installation connect via SSH and basic Linux shell stuff)
 To use it, follow these steps:
 - Flash a micro SD Card with the latest RasPiOS Image and enable ssh by placing an empty file called ssh to its boot partition